-A PreTrial Diversion (PTD) or pretrial diversion program (PDP) is a judicial process offered by some states (and sometimes only some specific counties of a given state) that allows for the opportunity for your charges to be dropped or dismissed if you meet certain conditions.
+A PreTrial Diversion (PTD) or pretrial diversion program (PDP) is a judicial process offered by some states (and sometimes within some specific counties or courts in a given state) that allows for the opportunity for your charges to be dropped or dismissed if you meet certain conditions.

-Where available, judges may allow you to enter such a program.
+Where available, judges may allow you to enter such a program at their discretion.
 Typical charges eligible for a pretrial diversion are theft/shoplifting, possession of marijuana, and other non-violent, first offense misdemeanor charges.

 Instead of being prosecuted through the court, you are “diverted” to perform community service or complete certain education programs.
 Your progress is monitored by a court agent or the probation department.

 If you complete the terms necessary, your charge is dismissed before arraignment.
 Which essentially means that it is as if you were never charged with a crime at all, so no incident appears on your record.
 It is similar to a deferred prosecution.

 Pretrial diversions are defined in the statutes of many state laws to create an opportunity for judges to offer a “second chance” to some defendants who are first time offenders, and whose life is likely to be substantially harmed by harsh penalties, or any criminal record.